bluraniec/devnet-2449/README.md

 - If you just want to read this Lab - go to the [DEVNET-2449 Lab Guide](https://github.com/bluraniec/devnet-2449/blob/master/DEVNET-2449.ipynb) and follow the executed notebook.

-- If you want to do it in your own environment, make sure that you did following steps:
+- If you want to do it in your own environment, make sure that you have done following steps:
-  1. Run IOS-XE device (this Lab has been done on CSR device with running IOS 16.7.1).
+  1. Run IOS-XE device (this Lab has been done on CSR running IOS 16.7.1).
+Please be advised that RESTCONF is oficially supported since version 16.6.1.
   2. Setup IP connectivity between the IOS-XE device and your local computer.
-  3. Enable NETCONF on this device (`#netconf-yang` command) and RESTCONF (`#restconf` command).
+  3. Enable NETCONF (`#netconf-yang` command) and RESTCONF (`#restconf` command) on this device.
   4. Download the repository.
   5. Download following Python modules (for example using `pip` command):
       - netmiko